Profiling

 Analyzing the data

-• First of all, install google-chrome (or chromium-brwser) in you own PC.
+• First of all, install google-chrome (or chromium-browser) in your own PC.

-• Open **chrome://tracing/ webapge after running the browser.
+• Open **chrome://tracing/ webpage after running the browser.

-• Click load buttong.
+• Click load button.
 Then, open file output_file.json

 • You should see a callstack with timing